 In a way, it was educational.
 This type of magic usually occurs when the lines between pro wrestling and real life are blurred.
 The WWF offices were likely hoping for a social impact with the booking decisions they made and during the Attitude Era, and the creative envelope was often pushed to the limit.
 This is one of the reasons why this era is so fondly remembered.

 Although the nWo was a stronger, more successful stable than the Nation, DOA, and the Boricuas, through the gang wars, The Rock was born and grew to be one of, if not the, greatest superstars in pro wrestling history.

-We encourage fans new and old to go watch the era spoken of here and appreciate the physicality and psychology behind the gang wars angles.
+We encourage fans new and old to watch the era spoken of here and appreciate the physicality and psychology behind the Gang Wars angles.
 Watching it all these years later, it’s hard not to appreciate and enjoy it even more.

 - Triple H and Shawn Michaels – A Feud Inspired By Real-Life Incidents

 - Marty Jannetty – His Turbulent Life After The Rockers

 - The Top 10 Failed Tag Team Remakes and Rehashes in Wrestling History

 Pro Wrestling Stories is committed to accurate, unbiased wrestling content rigorously fact-checked and verified by our team of researchers and editors.
 Any inaccuracies are quickly corrected, with updates timestamped in the article's byline header.